+B. The minimum wage for a job to be considered a new or retained job shall not be less than 110% of the State of Minnesota's Minimum Wage, exclusive of benefits.

+C. Wage goals may be set to enhance existing jobs through increased wages, which increase shall result in wages higher than the minimum under this Section.

+D. In cases where the objective is the retention of existing jobs, the applicant of the business subsidy request shall provide evidence that demonstrates the loss of jobs is imminent.

+E. The jobs to be created or retained by the applicant shall result in job creation or retention within the City.

+F. In addition to other specific time frames, the job and wage goals shall contain specific requirements to be attained within two (2) years of the benefit date, unless an exception is granted by the City or EDA.

-- A. The project shall create and retain at least one full-time equivalent (FTE) job with a minimum wage of at least 100% of the median wage for Rice County for the particular industry sector that the business is categorized by, in accordance with the North American Industry Classification System (NAICS).
-The wage information will be obtained from the Minnesota Department of Employment and Economic Development (DEED), and shall be equal to or greater than the living wage (110% above the current poverty level for a family of four, exclusive of benefits). - B. Wage goals may be set to enhance existing jobs through increased wages, which increase shall result in wages higher than the minimum under this Section. - C. In cases where the objective is the retention of existing jobs, the applicant of the business subsidy request shall provide evidence that demonstrates the loss of jobs is imminent. - D. The jobs to be created or retained by the applicant shall result in job creation or retention within the City. - E. In addition to other specific time frames, the job and wage goals shall contain specific requirements to be attained within two (2) years of the benefit date, unless an exception is granted by the City or EDA. - F. If a particular project does not involve the creation of jobs, but is nonetheless found to meet another public purpose of the City, it may be considered without any specific job wage goals, as permitted by Minnesota Statutes.
-This public purpose shall be something other than an increase to the City's tax base.
-Other measurable, specific and tangible goals must be established.
+G. The project shall create and retain at least on full-time equivalent (FTE) job with a minimum wage of at least 100% of the median wage for Rice County for the particular industry sector that the business is categorized by, in accordance with the North American Industry Classification System (NAICS).
+The wage information will be obtained from the Minnesota Department of Employment and Economic Development (DEED), and shall be equal to or greater than the living wage (110% above the current poverty level for a family of four).

+H. If a particular project does not involve the creation of jobs, but is nonetheless found to meet another public purpose of the City, it may be considered without any specific job wage goals, as permitted by Minnesota Statutes.
+This public purpose shall be